Persecution of Buddhists: In India

-D N Jha claims, based on the Rajatarangini exclusively, that persecution of Buddhists took place in the time of King Gonandiya-Ashoka (different from King Ashoka of Mauryan Empire).
+D N Jha claims, based on the Rajatarangini exclusively, that persecution of Buddhists took place in the time of King Gonandiya-Ashoka (different from King Ashoka of the Mauryan Empire).
 Jha writes that according to a book Rajatarangini, dated to the 12th century, Jalauka was a Shaivite and was responsible for the destruction of many Buddhist monasteries.
-The story of Jalauka is essentially legendary and its to be noted that no independent corroboration of the Kashmir tradition has ever been discovered.
-Moreover, the Rajatarangini itself places Gonandiya-Ashoka in the second millennium BCE and Romila Thapar equates him with Kunala who also lived in the 3rd Century BCE, while the Rajatarangini is a 12th Century text.
+The story of Jalauka is essentially legendary and no independent corroboration of the Kashmir tradition has ever been discovered.
+Moreover, the Rajatarangini itself places Gonandiya-Ashoka in the second millennium BCE and Romila Thapar equates him with Kunala, who also lived in the 3rd Century BCE, while the Rajatarangini is a 12th-Century text.

 King Pushyamitra Shunga allegedly persecuted Buddhists in North India, a claim that has been continuously refuted by many historians for several reasons, and on various grounds.
 A non-contemporary Buddhist text states that Pushyamitra cruelly persecuted Buddhists (The text belongs to centuries after Pushyamitra Shunga's period).
 While some scholars believe he did persecute Buddhists based on the Buddhist accounts most consider them biased because of him not patronising them.
 Many scholars have expressed skepticism about the Buddhist claims on the whole. Étienne Lamotte points out that the Buddhist legends are not consistent about the location of Pushyamitra's anti-Buddhist campaign and his death: "To judge from the documents, Pushyamitra must be acquitted through lack of proof."
 Agreeing with him, D. Devahuti states that Pushyamitra's sudden destruction after offering rewards for Buddhist heads is "manifestly false".
 R. C. Mitra states that "The tales of persecution by Pushyamitra as recorded in Divyavadana and by Taranatha bear marks of evident absurdity."